Maria Frances Anderson: Biography

 Maria Frances Hill was born in Paris, France, on January 30, 1819.
 Her father, Thomas F. Hill, was a native of Exeter, England.

 In 1845, she was baptized at Pittsburgh, Pennsylvania, and united with the Grant Street Baptist church.
 In April 1847, she married Rev. George W. Anderson, D.D.
 (1816–1903), of Philadelphia.
 He was a professor at Bucknell University in Lewisburg, Pennsylvania.

 Anderson is the author of a Sunday school book Jessie Carey (1853), and The Baptists in Sweden (1861).
 A home mission hymn written by Anderson in 1849, was included in many collections of that era.
 Dr. George Barton Ide, then pastor of the First Baptist church in Philadelphia, had seen some of Anderson's poetical productions in the Christian Chronicle, and as he wished to have a home mission hymn in The Baptist Harp which he was then compiling, he asked her if she would write one in the same measure as Bishop Heber's "From Greenland's icy mountains".
-Ander acceded to his request, and her hymn, "Christian Union", was sung for the first time at a home mission meeting in the First Baptist Church, Philadelphia.
+Anderson acceded to his request, and her hymn, "Christian Union", was sung for the first time at a home mission meeting in the First Baptist Church, Philadelphia.
 In the Calvary Selection (892) and the Baptist Hymnal (594), this hymn has three stanzas.
 In The Baptist Harp, Anderson has another hymn (112).

 Maria Frances Anderson died October 13, 1895, in Rosemont, Pennsylvania.